jayrambhia/jayrambhia.github.com/_posts/2015-10-29-footer-loader.markdown

 title: Footer Loader for infinite scrolling
 description: Pagination is the key to good user experience.
 It's empirical that we load a small amount of data and load more data as the user scrolls.
 In this article, we focus on implementing infinite pagination for RecyclerView.
 keywords: [android development, recyclerview adapter, android infinite scrolling, recyclerview footer, android recyclerview tutorial, infinite pagination, recyclerview pagination]
+series: android-ui
+series_title: Implement infinite scrolling in your app
+series_description: User experience is paramount when it comes to building great apps.
+One of the smaller UX improvements that you can do is adding infinite scrolling to your app so that users don't have to press a button to load more data.
 ---

 I have been laying low for a while and have been pretty busy with my new workplace.
 I have started wokring at [Elanic](http://elanic.in/) and it's been a fun ride.
 I am just starting small before I go writing big posts again.
 This is a pretty easy concept and every developer should know these little tricks.